emax-77/OpenMeteo-to-MySQL/README.md

-collecting some Open Meteo date to MySQL Database
+# collecting some Open Meteo data to MySQL Database

+# a simple python script that collects Open Meteo data and stores it in a MySQL database

+***for more info about Open Meteo API please visit https://open-meteo.com***